DJDanl/cpp-docs.pt-br/docs/cppcx/wrl/srwlock-class.md

 ### <a name="return-value"></a>Valor de retorno

-Um `SRWLock` objeto no modo exclusivo.
+Um `SRWLock` objeto em modo exclusivo.

 ## <a name="lockshared"></a>SRWLock::LockShared